llm-inferno/optimizer/rest-server/README.md

       - `name`: name of model
       - `slo-itl`: target SLO for ITL (msec)
-      - `slo-ttw` target SLO for request waiting (queueing) time (msec)
+      - `slo-ttft` target SLO TTFT, including queueing time (msec)
       - `slo-tps` target SLO for throughput (tokens/sec)

 1. **Server data**: For all inference servers, the name of the server, the model and service class it serves (currently, assuming a single model and service class per server), an option to not change the accelerator, a minimum number of replicas, a maximum batch size, and current and desired allocations.
 The current allocation reflects the state of the server and the desired allocation is provided by the Optimizer (as a solution to an optimization problem).
-An allocation includes accelerator, number of replicas, maximum batch size, cost, and observed or anticipated average ITL and waiting time, as well as load data.
-The load data includes statistical metrics about request arrivals and message lengths (number of tokens).
+An allocation includes accelerator, number of replicas, maximum batch size, cost, and observed or anticipated average ITL and TTFT times, as well as load data.
+The load data includes statistical metrics about request arrivals and message lengths (number of input and output tokens).
 An example follows.

     ```json
     {